Storyblok Raises $80M Series C - Read News

 Reload the page and you should see your Nuxt application in the preview space.
 Be sure you hit the Save button before reloading.
 You probably notice that there is only a header component with a Storyblok Store logo and the rest is blank.
 This is because we haven’t yet created the block schemas to pair with the available components in the starter project.

-Section titled Setting up the Storyblok Components Setting up the Storyblok Components
+Setting up the Storyblok Components

 For this demo, we are going to build a home page with the following components: